Dr. Kimberley Seed, Associate Professor, Department of Plant and Microbial Biology, UC Berkeley

 Tansu is fascinated by the arms race between phages and bacteria and is excited to pursue her Ph.D. thesis in the Seed Lab.

-Caroline Boyd - Graduate Student
+Caroline Boyd - Postdoc

 Caroline received a B.A. in Molecular Biology from Colorado College where she studied the role of Type IV pili in natural competence in A. baylyi using atomic force microscopy.